Lemons, Lavender, & Laundry

 24 Feb

-I think I have approximately 7,458 recipes in my kitchen.
+I have approximately 7,458 recipes in my kitchen.
 Most come from magazines, friends, family, and (of course) Pinterest.
 Yes.
 I make a hard copy once I’ve tried the recipe and know I’ll make it again.
 Wanna guess where I used to keep these recipes?
 In a folder!
 Like, a two-pocket folder you use in elementary school.
-So, here’s me, trying to shuffle through 7,000 recipes looking for that crazy-good chocolate cake I ate 8 months ago.
+So, here’s me, trying to shuffle through 7,000 recipes looking for that crazy-good chocolate cake I made 8 months ago.
 The system was a fail.

 • 3 Ring Binder